rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 ## Taskfiles

 To try and tame the complexity of the many commands, I created a [Taskfile](https://taskfile.dev) to simplify things.
-Taskfile is like a modern implementation of make, and is availble for all OS's as a single binary file to install.
-This file is for Windows machines, but the tasks should be amendable for linux or mac if required.
+Taskfile is like a modern implementation of Make and is available for all OS's as a single binary file to install.
+This file is for Windows machines, but the tasks should be amendable for Linux or Mac if required.
 We can install Taskfile like this (or see here: https://taskfile.dev/installation).

 ```powershell
 choco install go-task -y